paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-029-united-states-mexico-canada-agreement-implementation.md

 ### Statutory Notes

 #### References in Text
 The Tariff Act of 1930, referred to in subsecs. (d)(1)(B), (2) and (e)(3), is act June 17, 1930, ch.
 497, 46 Stat.
-590, as amended.
-Title VII of the Act is classified generally to subtitle IV (§ 1671 et seq.) of chapter 4 of this title.
+590. Title VII of the Act is classified generally to subtitle IV (§ 1671 et seq.) of chapter 4 of this title.
 Subtitle A of title VII of the Act is classified generally to part I (§ 1671 et seq.) of subtitle IV of chapter 4 of this title.
 For complete classification of this Act to the Code, see [section 1654 of this title](./chapter-004-tariff-act-of-1930.md#section-1654) and Tables.

 #### Codification
 Section was formerly classified to [section 3437 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3437&num=0&edition=prelim) prior to renumbering by Pub.
 L. 116–113.